josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251120_the_quicksand_is_quicksand.md

 what makes you think, with a capitalist market, you could compete with all the potential donors i could access?

 decide which side of the fence you are on.

+---

+btw i am seeing all the recs for "female psycopath" content that have mysteriously appeared on my feed.

+psycopathy is characterised (generally) as requiring an ability to pick up on social cues with a lack of the usual concerns for the other people displaying those cues, usually with the antisocial behaviour component being present, although there's a big academic argument there.
+it is not a smart woman telling you no.
+it is not a smart woman saying "actually i remember that it tasted like fairy liquid, and i remember the coercion after".

+those things are not psycopathy.

+kindly: off. you. fuck.

+and if i find out who is on the channel panel and no one protected me?
+honestly...

+more of the fucking same at this point.

+---